mlowijs/AutoHome/README.md

 ### GitHub
 Finally, you can clone this repository.
 That will give you the latest and greatest, but possibly buggy version of AutoHome.
 When done, run `npm install` from the `autohome` directory.

+## Running AutoHome
+AutoHome comes with a default `main.json` configuration file.
+This sets up defaults for the port the web server will be listening on, and the log level.

+To start AutoHome, run `npm start` from the AutoHome directory.
+You can also run `node main.js` directly.